 George is a very busy musician.
 He performs on a cruise ship and in several prominent jazz combos in the region.

 Vern plays bass and trombone.
-He was the beloved band director at Sequim High School until he retired.
+He is a retired and beloved band director at Sequim High School.
 When not playing music, you can find him making lattes as a local barista.
+This must be how he keeps the tempo snappy.

 Bill Cole is a versatile musician performing on alto and tenor saxophone.
 He can be heard in combos all around the Peninsula.